Wednesday, 10 February 2016

 CHAPTER IX.
 THE DAUGHTER OF THE EARTH

-November stripped in the slow flakes of mist with which Knights Hill dressed, giving beggars some privacy, while paradoxically Luke was almost naked, and a white ghost shook his heart to put it in its true place after the battle.
-Morning mist turned into shy dew, with face icy occasionally from frost, some shred of wind and a gentle drip of rain that persisted for the rest of that month.
-Rays of the red-haired woman, like a splendid sun that could end up settling in his insecure fallen leaves, were melting his frozen heart.
+November stripped of the slow flakes of mist with which Knights Hill dressed, giving beggars some privacy, while paradoxically Luke was almost naked, and a white ghost shook his heart to put it in its right place after the battle.
+Morning mist turned into shy dew, with icy face occasionally from frost, some shred of wind and a gentle drip of rain that persisted for the rest of that month.
+The rays of the red-haired woman, like a splendid sun that could end up settling in his insecure fallen leaves, were melting his frozen heart.
 Lucy approached him with determination, and before she could say anything, he began.

-─ "You are so beautiful and I could have beaten your head." – He said sobbing.
+─ "You are so beautiful and I could have broken your head." – He said sobbing.

 ─ "You wouldn’t.
 My mother has just explained to me what has happened here, who you are or what your name is.
 But let me introduce myself.
 My name is Lucy Rivers."